cesta-online/article-quarto-template/README.md

   - Commit the changes using `git commit -m "Initial commit"`
   - Add the remote repository using `git remote add origin <repository-url>`.
 This repository is the one created in the above step.
   - Push the changes to the remote repository using `git push -u origin main`

+## Submit for Review

-- You can also Github Pages to host the website in your Github account and share the link internally for review
+- Use Github Pages to host the website in your Github account
+- Send the github pages website link to cesta-online@stanford.edu with the subject line "For Review"
-- Once your article is finalized, submit the new repository link to publish it in the main website
+- When you receive approval and are ready, submit the new repository link to publish it in the main website

 ## Important Notes